kbridson/rails-demos-and-deets-2021-test/demo-01-dev-env-setup.md

 1. Now open the URL <http://localhost:3000> in a web browser on your host OS.
 You should see a "Welcome to Quiz Maker" web page with a list of quizzes.

 1. Verify that the Postgres DBMS running on the server is accessible and that the app's database is configured as expected.

-    1. Launch the pgAdmin 4 app on your host OS.
-This will open a pgAdmin webpage in your web browser.

-    1. Create a password for pgAdmin when prompted.
-Don't forget it!

     1. Add a Server with the following configuration: